Scottsdale Career Services

 - Current list of job opportunities

-Sign up for virtual one-on-one or group job seeking sessions with a Career Coach.
-Our experts are ready to assist with any or all or the available Career Center services.
+Sign up for one-on-one or group job seeking sessions with a Career Coach.
+Our experts are ready to assist with all available Career Services.

 Job seekers can utilize the Vista Career Center computer lab for job search activities.
-Currently the computer lab is by self-serve appointment 8 a.m. to 4 p.m. on Mondays, Wednesdays, and Fridays.
+The computer lab is available to job seekers by self-serve 8 a.m. to 5 p.m., Monday through Friday.

 - Computers with internet access